 - Connect the ends to the inside walls with a hammer using finishing nails.

 - There is an overhang you should be about an inch longer on each end.
-Connect both

-swirl pieces, use one pilot hole on each end side and hammer in place.
+- Connect both swirl pieces, use one pilot hole on each end side and hammer in place.

 Supplies can be purchased at any craft store and pine needles come from nature.
 I’ve also linked these to make shopping a breeze but I bet you already have some of this stuff in your craft cupboard?

 - Hot glue gun